-Trinidad Sada Roti is a kind of flatbread that can be found in Trinidad and Tobago and eaten for breakfast, lunch or dinner usually with a variety of vegetarian side dishes as well as meat dishes.
-It originated as a result of the Indian indentured labourers that were brought to Trinidad to work in the sugar plantations.
-Sada Roti is the Trini version of pita bread, naan and chapati.
-It is also made in other parts of the Caribbean such as Jamaica, Guyana and Suriname.
+Trinidad Sada Roti is a kind of flatbread that can be found in Trinidad and Tobago and is eaten for breakfast, lunch, or dinner, usually with a variety of vegetarian side dishes and meat dishes.
+It originated due to the Indian indentured laborers that were brought to Trinidad to work in the sugar plantations.
+Sada Roti is the Trini version of pita bread, naan, and chapati.
+It is also made in other parts of the Caribbean, such as Jamaica, Guyana, and Suriname.

 - Thoroughly mix dry ingredients.